 Fructose, on the other hand, has no physiological purpose in the body.
 It’s naturally found in fruit and is often added to snacks and fruit-flavored drinks (in the form of high-fructose corn syrup).
 Unlike glucose, fructose goes straight to the liver where it’s metabolized into something the body can use.
 Unfortunately, the liver can be easily overwhelmed, especially in those with a raging sweet tooth.

 When the liver is overloaded, it has no choice but to turn fructose into a type of fat called triglycerides.
 Triglycerides can migrate from the liver to the arteries, raising our risk for heart attack or stroke.
 On top of this, too much sugar in the liver causes the pancreas to work overtime.
-This can result in total body inflammation, leading to a higher chance of obesity and diabetes.
+This can result in total body inflammation, leading to a higher chance of obesity and type 2 diabetes.

 USE THE GLYCEMIC INDEX AS A GUIDE